TinoMuzambi/RemoveContractions/README.md

 # RemoveContractions
 http://remove-contractions.tinomuzambi.com

-This simple application takes a file containing written words and replaces any contractions found with their full form.
+This simple application takes text and replaces any contractions found with their full form.
 Currently only text files are supported.
 Just enter/paste your text and click uncontract.